Rock Your World: Background

-Rock Your World is a dark bay colt who was bred in Kentucky by Ron and Deborah McAnally.
+Rock Your World is a dark bay stallion who was bred in Kentucky by Ron and Deborah McAnally.
 He was sired by Candy Ride, an Argentinian-bred stallion who was undefeated in six starts on turf and dirt in Argentina and the United States.
 Candy Ride has since become one of the top ten sires in North America whose progeny includes American Horse of the Year Gun Runner and champion Shared Belief.
-Rock Your World's dam is Charm the Maker, a stakes winning daughter of the Belmont Stakes winner Empire Maker.
+Rock Your World's dam is Charm the Maker, a stakes-winning daughter of the Belmont Stakes winner Empire Maker.
 His dam, second dam, and third dam were all stakes winners for the McAnallys, and were trained by Ron McAnally during his Hall of Fame career.

 Rock Your World was sold at the Keeneland 2019 Yearling Sale for $650,000.
 He is owned by Hronis Racing (Kosta and Pete Hronis) and Talla Racing (Michael Talla) and is trained by John W. Sadler.